Our mission is to promote innovation, competition, and consumer access within financial services.

 The American Consumer Financial Innovation Network (ACFIN) helps Federal and State officials coordinate efforts to facilitate innovation and further objectives such as consumer access, competition, and financial inclusion.
 The network also seeks to help regulators keep pace with innovation to help ensure consumer financial services markets are free from fraud, discrimination, and deceptive practices.

 Global Financial Innovation Network

 The Global Financial Innovation Network (GFIN) seeks to provide a more efficient way for innovators to interact with regulators as they look to scale new ideas.
 GFIN is also looking to create a new framework of cooperation among financial services regulators around the world.

 Pitch a pilot

-Groups that have an idea for a consumer-friendly innovation, and want to work with the BCFP to make it happen, can pitch pilots.
+Groups that have an idea for a consumer-beneficial innovation, and want to work with the CFPB to make it happen, can pitch pilots.

 How we'll handle your information

 Our handling of information you share with the Office of Innovation is governed by applicable law, which includes the Freedom of Information Act and the Bureau’s Rule on Disclosure of Records and Information.
 For example, the Freedom of Information Act exempts from public disclosure certain types of information, such as trade secrets and privileged or confidential commercial or financial information.
 We’ll assert those exemptions to protect your information wherever appropriate.